OpenDirective/opendirective.github.io/_posts/2020-09-11-sending-mail-with-g-suite.md

 ### No need to BASE64 encode content

 While nearly all examples show the HTTP message body for the email being BASE64 encoded this appears uneccessary.
 You only need to specify the correct `Content-Type` header.
-Anyway, BASE64 encodinbg is certainly not part of the RFC 822 email specification.
+Anyway, BASE64 encoding is certainly not part of the RFC 822 email specification.
 Perhaps we'll hit some content that requires it but for now I'm only sending single part text content (and unicode works just fine).

 ### No need to use NodeFetch or NAXIOS